english-blog/english-blog.github.io/_posts/2012-11-28-building-the-perfect-physique-tip-6-weight-loss-with-burpee.md

 Seriously, its been hell of a three months.
 I was religiously following all the tips on every single day.
 I lost three kilograms of weight in the first month and slowly gained it back at the end of three months.
 Now, I am exactly at the same point where I started.
 This is not what you expect from me.
 Isn't it?.
 But, this is the truth.
 When I told this to my friends, everyone has their version of the same story.
 Hmm...
 Looks like a universal problem !

-When I started this programme to lose weight, I was supercharged initially and unconsciously I reduced the amount of food that I eat.
+When I started this program to lose weight, I was supercharged initially and unconsciously I reduced the amount of food that I eat.
 My wife use to complain everyday.
 Gradually, my wife's complaints stopped.
 You guessed it right.
 I am back to square one.
 Does this mean that all these tips wont work?.
 A hell NO. May be, I am missing a key ingredient.
 May be, these tips are supposed to work together, complement each other to be effective.

 So, I am gonna add one more ingredient to my plan.
 Physical Exercises.
 Wait.. wait..
 I am not going to join the gym today..
 OK.
 I am gonna start is slow and steady.
 Take small baby steps to my dream of having a six pack beach body.
 I should choose an exercise, which must be simple to start, but very effective.
 So, I  chose one of my favorite exercises ever - Burpee !